 Making a strawberry banana smoothie recipe is quick and easy.
 This simple banana and strawberry smoothie is great for kids and adults alike!
+If you love strawberries, you’ll also want to try these delicious strawberry recipes!

 Try out this simple smoothie recipe for a sweet treat, breakfast on the go, or a post workout snack.
 It’s an excellent way to get some more fruits into your diet and if you are feeling adventurous, smoothies like this one are a great place to hide some extra veggies as well.